Analog Computing with Hybrid Couplers and Phase Shifters: Experimental Verification

 \section{Experimental Verification}

 Based on the above theoretical analysis, the \gls{dft}, the Hadamard transform, and the Haar transform can all be implemented using microwave networks composed of hybrid couplers and fixed phase-shifting transmission lines.
 To provide experimental validation of the proposed approach, we selected the $4\times4$ \gls{dft} as a representative case and fabricated and measured a corresponding multiport prototype, as shown in Fig.~\ref{fig:photo}.
-The microwave circuit was implemented using microstrip transmission lines on a single-layer dielectric substrate with a relative permittivity of 3.0, a loss tangent of 0.0017, and a thickness of 0.508~mm.
+Implementing the Hadamard or Haar transform would not introduce any additional practical difficulties compared with the \gls{dft}.
+The \gls{dft} microwave circuit was implemented using microstrip transmission lines on a single-layer dielectric substrate with a relative permittivity of 3.0, a loss tangent of 0.0017, and a thickness of 0.508~mm.
 Eight standard SMA connectors were mounted at the input and output ports to facilitate the S-parameter measurements.
 The measurement setup was limited to a four-port \gls{vna}, while the circuit has eight ports.
 Therefore, all unused ports were terminated with matched loads during the measurements.
 This ensured accurate extraction of the complete multiport scattering matrix.
 All the measured data from the \gls{vna} were combined to form multiple $8\times8$ scattering matrices, each at a different frequency, by using MATLAB.

 The comparison between the simulated and measured transmission coefficients is given in Fig.~\ref{fig:S}.
 Specifically, we report the magnitudes of the entries of the transmission scattering matrix $\mathbf{S}_{21}\in\mathbb{C}^{4\times4}$, defined as